Question received at questions@reasonsforhopejesus.com

 Numbers 27:7 The daughters of Zelophehad speak right: thou shalt surely give them a possession of an inheritance among their father’s brethren; and thou shalt cause the inheritance of their father to pass unto them.

-There was, however, a provision required so that the name and lineage of the father be preserved.
-The daughters were to marry within their tribe (Numbers 36:6-9) so the land would remain in the tribe of the father.
+However, a provision was required so that the name and lineage of the father be preserved.
+The daughters were to marry within their tribe (Numbers 36:6-9), so the land would remain in the father’s tribe. (for more information, read: Who Were the Daughters of Zelophehad?)

 Mary’s Father

 Heli was Mary’s father.
-Because Heli had no sons, he adopted Joseph as his son for the purposes of inheritance (according to the provision of God recorded in Numbers).
+Because Heli had no sons, he adopted Joseph as his son for inheritance purposes (according to the provision of God recorded in Numbers).
 Mary and Joseph were both from the Tribe of Judah.
 Therefore, Mary met the requirement of marrying within the same tribe.

 Finally, let’s read Luke 3:23 again and consider what it says: